Currently, women drive 80%-85% of consumer purchasing through a combination of buying power and influence.

 “Fast fashion options are fewer with the economic impact over the last 18 months, but what we are seeing is a trend to a considered purchase that can last through any turn in our daily lives,” says Kaitlin Derkach, spokesperson for Citizen and Bulova.
 “We’re taking stock in what we have at home, in our closet or jewelry box.
 Timeless trumps fashion, classics that can be worn with lifestyle and longer-term options.
 It’s somewhat the same for men, with a casual slant.”

-The trend to layer jewelry offers one of the greatest promises in that it applies across different types and styles of jewelry, fueling multiple self-purchases.
+Layer It On The trend to layer jewelry offers one of the greatest promises in that it applies across different types and styles of jewelry, fueling multiple self-purchases.
 JCK Insights found that layering is the No. 1 jewelry trend for a quarter of jewelers interviewed, and among the top three for 47%.

 “Layering can mean anything from more than one gold chain to mixed metals and multiple jewels,” JCK reports.
 “As such, it offers virtually unlimited opportunities for creative display, whether in a store window or Instagram post, as well as to sell more than one piece at a time.”